 Address: Salma plateau, Oman

 These festivals reflect the magical beauty of the Sultanate, the depth of its history and heritage.
-The yearly Muscat Festival, a month-long celebration that takes place around January or February, is the Sultanate of Oman’s largest cultural event celebrating the country’s history, culture, traditional arts, and food.
+The yearly Muscat Festival, a month-long celebration that takes place around January or February, is the Sultanate of Oman’s largest cultural event that features its history, culture, arts, and traditional food.
 This festival is a family-friendly event that draws people and tourists from across Oman and the neighboring Gulf countries.
 This is also a great opportunity for sightseeing and shopping.

 Address: Muscat, Oman

 Website: Muscat Festival